getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster.md

 ---
-title: Getting started on Carina
+title: Getting started with Kubernetes
-author: Everett Toews <everett.toews@rackspace.com>
+author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
-date: 2015-10-25
+date: 2016-10-31
 featured: true
-permalink: docs/getting-started/getting-started-on-carina/
+permalink: docs/getting-started/create-kubernetes-cluster/
 description: Learn how to get your first containerized application up and running on Carina in a minimal amount of time
 docker-versions:
+  - 1.11.2
+kubernetes-versions:
-  - 1.10.3
+  - 1.4.5
 topics:
   - docker
   - beginner